Autocomplete Live Search Box using PHP, MySQL and Ajax

 //Check connection

-We will include this dbconnect.php in other php programs.
-You can also read this topic How to connect to MySQL database in PHP using MySQLi and PDO for more detail about database connection using PHP.
+$conn is our mysqli object .
+We will use it in other php programs.
+You can also read this tutorial How to connect to MySQL database in PHP using MySQLi and PDO for more detail about database connection using PHP.

 Create an Application form (index.php)

 Here we will develop a simple application form where users can enter the data and submit the form.
-We will show how to show a list of suggestions for the city_of_residence field.
+We will use a live search for the city_of_residence.
 For our example, we make this form very simple.
-Our purpose is to show how you can display hints/suggestions while entering data.
+Our purpose is to show how you can display auto suggestions while typing in a form field and submit.

 Let's see the code.